0xAX/linux-insides/Booting/linux-bootstrap-3.md

 };
 ```

-After the `probe_cards` function executes we have a bunch of structures in our `video_cards` array and the known number of video modes they provide.
-At the next step the kernel setup code will print menu with available video modes if the `vid_mode=ask` option was passed to the kernel command line and set up the video mode having all the parameters that we have gathered at the previous steps.
-The video mode is set by the `set_mode` function is defined in [video-mode.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/video-mode.c).
+After the `probe_cards` function executes, we have a bunch of structures in our `video_cards` array and the known number of video modes they provide.
+At the next step the kernel setup code will print menu with available video modes if the `vid_mode=ask` option was passed to the kernel command line and set up the video mode having all the parameters that we have collected at the previous steps.

+The video mode is set by the `set_mode` function which is defined in [video-mode.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/video-mode.c).
 This function expects one parameter - the video mode identifier.
 This identifier is set by the bootloader or set based on the choice of the video modes menu.
 The `set_mode` function goes over all available video cards defined in the `video_cards` array and if the given mode belongs to the given card, the `card->set_mode()` callback is called to setup the video mode.

 Let's take a look at the example of setting up [VGA](https://en.wikipedia.org/wiki/Video_Graphics_Array) video mode: